damianwollny/kms_one/README.md

 # kms_one

 TO DO:
-- game loop: continue loop upon click
 - beautify
+- fix: error when the last level was completed
+- increase point grid (4x4?)
+- "better" initialization of game
 - randomize dot position
 - add colors to dots
 - time component